 I opted to do a few different sunrise hikes, all on different trails at Bell Rock.
 Because it was early, I avoided crowds, parked easily, and saw the sandstone light up in brilliant hues in the morning sun.

-If you can’t get to Bell Rock for sunrise (around 7 am in January), try to make it by 9 am or be prepared to wait for parking to open up.
+If you can’t get to Bell Rock for sunrise (around 7 am in January), try to make it by 8 am or be prepared to wait for parking to open up closer to 10 am.